jesusalber1/google-translate-cli/README.md

-# Google Translate via CLI.
+# Google Translate via CLI

 Translate texts using Google Translate from your terminal.